Deeptimay/ProductShowcase/README.md

 # ProductShowcase

 # Shortly
 A two page mobile app for feting product using the public APIs.
-With well handled loading, error states and retry capabilities.
+With well handled loading, Offline, error states and retry capabilities.

 # Features:
 * Kotlin<br>